Jesu, juva

 A WARRIOR’S PRAYER

 God, I want to be the man You’ve called me to be.
 Make my mouth Your instrument of healing and truth.
 Help me stop wasting words on things that don’t matter.
-I commit to carrying my mat (my testimony) everywhere I go.
+I commit to carrying my mat, my testimony, everywhere I go.
 Fill me with Your truth and equip me to defeat the enemy at every turn.
 Make me the vessel You’ve chosen to reach men who are trapped in Satan’s grip.
 Use me, Lord, to set them free in the name of Jesus.
 Give me brothers who will fight alongside me in this mission.
 Together, we will advance Your Kingdom and bring men back to You.
 Amen.

 Now get up.
 Pick up your mat.
 And walk.